DiegoVina/TextVoiceT/README.md

 # TextVoiceT
-A project to translate English voice to several languages thanks to AI
+A project to translate English voice to several languages thanks to AI that I made following a MoureDev tutorial